farcego/slimmingDive/README.md

 ![example](https://github.com/farcego/slimmingDive/blob/master/inst/readme.gif)

-slimmingDive provides a set of cuntions to process summarized dive profiles form elephant seals for selecting and estimating the drift rate, accordingly with Arce et al. (2019).
-It filter the data in three steps to select Drift dives.
+slimmingDive provides a set of funtions to process dive profiles from elephant seals summarized by a brocken-stick algorithme for getting drift dives and drifting rates assotiated to these dives, accordingly with Arce et al. (2019) proposal.
+It filter the data in three steps.
 Drift dives are a particular types of dives that contains a long, inactive phase in which the seals drifts passively long the water colum.
 If these inactive phases are identified, then we can track the buoyancy of the seal (and its